deficollective/defiscan/src/content/protocols/venus-protocol.md

 ![Venus Governance](./diagrams/venus_governance.png)

-### Key Permissions in Governance

-**Timelock Permissions:**
-- Normal Timelock (48-hour delay): Controls all critical upgrades and parameter changes
-- Fast Track Timelock (1-hour delay): Limited to operational parameters like VAI rates and reward speeds
-- Critical Timelock (1-hour delay, currently unused): Intended for emergency proposals

-**AccessControlManager:**
-- Grants specific permissions to timelocks and multisigs
-- Can be updated only by Normal Timelock
+The governance structure employs three timelocks (Normal: 48-hour delay for critical changes, Fast Track: 1-hour for operational parameters, Critical: 1-hour but unused) with the `accessControlManager` granting specific permissions to these timelocks and emergency multisigs as detailed in the diagram above.

 ## Security Council